kitschmaster/rubyongo/info/devlog.markdown

 for some reason ii am having trouble installing the gem from a file. need to publish the gem, but before ii can do that, want to make sure to add at least one test for the Panel javascript. working on it...

+hm, does not look pretty right now, had to use an older version of FF 48, to get it working. so how to test? need to find something that works without a head.

 #20.09.2018 08:15:23 CodingSession::BEGIN

 #20.09.2018 00:29:37 CodingSession::END